Illumina/paragraph/README.md

 ## <a name='InputRequirements'></a>Input requirements
 ### VCF format
-Paragraph will independently genotype each entry of the input VCF.
+paraGRAPH will independently genotype each entry of the input VCF.
 You can use either indel-style representation (full REF and ALT allele sequence in 4th and 5th columns) or symbolic alleles, as long as they meet the format requirement of VCF 4.0+.

+It typically takes up to a few seconds to genotype a single event in one sample (single-threaded).
+It took us 30 minutes to genotype ~20,000 SVs using 20 CPU cores (with I/O).

 Currently we support 4 symbolic alleles:
 - `<DEL>` for deletion